cweemeng/nemoclaw-setup/README.md

-# nemoclaw-setup with ollama locally
+# nemoclaw-setup with Ollama locally
 Guide to setup NemoClaw locally with Ollama

 NVIDIA NemoClaw is a tool designed to run OpenClaw autonomous AI agents securely within a sandboxed environment, often utilizing local LLMs via Ollama.
 It is geared towards Linux (Ubuntu 22.04+ recommended) and requires Node.js, Docker, and an NVIDIA API key.

 Here is the step-by-step guide to installing NemoClaw with Ollama.
+Make sure you have a standalone sandbox, and put in guardrails to restrict the kind of actions they can do.

 1.  **Prerequisites**
     Before installing NemoClaw, ensure your system has the following: